Bridgerz/hardhat-foundry-template/README.md

 This project uses [Foundry](https://github.com/foundry-rs/foundry) for the development framework and [Hardhat](https://github.com/NomicFoundation/hardhat) for the deployment framework.

+> **Note**
+> This project enables upgradeability via the **OpenZeppelin Hardhat Upgrades** method.
+More info on upgradable contracts can be found [here](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies).
+For details on ownership and upgrading, follow [this](https://forum.openzeppelin.com/t/openzeppelin-upgrades-step-by-step-tutorial-for-hardhat) tutorial.

 #### Dependencies

 1. Install **node** dependencies